 Iron deficiency occurs when you don’t have enough iron in your body and a low iron level can lead to equally low blood cells.
 Iron is needed to produce hemoglobin, the part of red blood cells that carries oxygen throughout the body.

 5. Eggs Help with Brain Development in Infants and Fetuses.

 Eggs are not only good for adults but for infants and fetuses, the choline in an egg is beneficial for fetus’s brain development.

 The yolk also help prevent birth defect during pregnancy, vitamin D is important for the development of the spinal cord and the fetus’s nervous system.
 It also helps prevent breast cancer according to studies.

 It is recommended to keep your eggs with good matching food options and also keep in mind that all eggs are not the same.
 According to Healthline; There are four types of eggs which include.

 - Pastured Eggs – The hen is fed with natural food, they also eat plants and insects.

-- Omega-3-Enriched Eggs – The chicken feed is mixed with flaxseed, a source from Omega-3.
+- Omega-3-Enriched Eggs – The chicken feed is mixed with flaxseed, a source of Omega-3.